 - Rigorous and fair

 - incorporate current best and leading practices achievable by any employer that can participate (500 or more full-time U.S. employees)

-- recognize the diversity of U.S. employers (e.g.: consumer- vs. business-focused)
+- recognize the diversity of U.S. employers, both globally and domestically (e.g.: consumer- vs. business-focused)

 - are implementable via existing templates, guidelines and other resources

 - focus purely on the current and future policies and practices the employer controls (e.g.: no public sector employers)

 - measure parity: require businesses to provide equal benefits to LGBTQ employees and their families rather than penalizing businesses thatif they do not offer certain benefits to any employees

 - Transparent, objective and comparable